One of the joys of the aviation community is the chance to escape into the skies in a classic bird that's aged gracefully over the years.

 The 120 has typical Cessna flight characteristics, and is easy to fly with nicely balanced flight controls.
 I was surprised how little rudder was needed in turns, and how stable the airplane flew when correctly trimmed.
 With fixed gears and no flaps, the Cessna 120 is a basic, simple, easy-to-fly classic.

 Tim pointed out the perpendicular grass runways as we circled over the home and manmade lake owned by one of the Busch family members.
-Looked like a great place to have a personal fly-in.
+It looked like a great place to have a personal fly-in.
 We cruised back south, enjoying the great visibility and setting sun.
 Tim entered the pattern from upwind, trying to sequence in between folks shooting extended 'bomber patterns', and executed a smooth taildragger landing into the helpful direct headwind.
 Our landing roll was measured in feet, and we taxied back to Tim's hangar to nest his 120 next to another 120, this one being a 1946 model.

 I can't think of a better way to spend a sunny winter afternoon.
 Thanks, Tim.